datasektionen/cashflow-old/README.md

     bundle exec rails server

-replacing KTHID with your KTH username, like koronen.
+replacing KTHID with your KTH username, like `koronen`.

 ## Running the tests